 Construction of the walls however continued throughout the fourteenth century, in particular between 1346 and 1350, during the reign of Charles IV, son of John of Luxembourg, during his extensive rebuilding of the city.

-(One final note about John of Luxembourg is that, as Bohemia’s first truly foreign ruler, he spent most of his time abroad, fight in the Hundred Years War in particular (he was eventually killed at the Battle of Crécy in 1346, where despite being considered ‘alien’ by the barons of Bohemia, his last words are said to have been ‘Never let it be said that a Bohemian king runs [from a fight]’) where he was allied with King Philip VI of France.
+(One final note about John of Luxembourg is that, as Bohemia’s first truly foreign ruler, he spent most of his time abroad, fighting in the Hundred Years War in particular (he was eventually killed at the Battle of Crécy in 1346, where despite being considered ‘alien’ by the barons of Bohemia, his last words are said to have been ‘Never let it be said that a Bohemian king runs [from a fight]’) where he was allied with King Philip VI of France.
 He frequently travelled abroad and often required money to finance these journeys, and so appealed to the Old Town’s barons and merchants to lend him some.
 They agreed only so long as they could have the right to hold their own council and local government, which they had tried to negotiate with the various rulers of the country for centuries, without success.
-John agreed, and so in 1338, the Old Town Council was formed for the first time, and bought the house at the corner of the Old Town Square as its headquarters.)
+John agreed, and so in 1338, the Old Town Council was formed for the first time and bought the house at the corner of the Old Town Square as its headquarters.

 Other Underground Places to Visit